ML-brooowss/ML/README.md

 ## 📊 Datasets Overview and EDA

+To get a feeling of the amount of data that we are working with, let's look at the total number of interactions, the number of unique items (or books) and the number of unique users.

 | Metric              | Count   |
 |---------------------|--------:|
 | Total interactions  | 87,047  |
 | Unique items        | 15,291  |
 | Unique users        | 7,838   |

-Let's look at the data we have for the interactions.
+We're dealing with a dataset of a reasonable size, while it still represents much more data than could be handled by hand for sure.
+Let's now look at the data we have for the interactions.

 ![Distribution of interactions per user](readme_images/distribution_interactions_per_user.png)